elpidiofilho/labgeo/README.md

   The functions were written for automatic execution in parallel whenever possible, taking advantage of multi-core CPUs, aiming agility in more complex modeling.

   The model settings are made using the Caret package written by Max Kuhn.
   The Caret package creates a standard interface for accessing a few hundred models, is a Swiss Army knife of data modeling.

-To install the last version of Labgeo package use : devtools::install_github("elpidiofilho/labgeo")
+##Installation

-To install package multidplyr use :
+To install the last version of Labgeo package use :

-devtools::install_github("hadley/multidplyr")
+devtools::install_github("elpidiofilho/labgeo")

 Warning : Caret Version 6.0.77 in CRAN has a bug.
 Use version 6.0.76 instead, until correction in CRAN.
 To install a prior version use the code bellow :